Argentina votes in midterm elections set to test President Milei's mandate and US support

 BUENOS AIRES, Argentina — On the northern bank of Argentina's Riachuelo River, luxury car dealerships report sales surging since libertarian President Javier Milei scrapped import restrictions.

-Streets in the Puerto Madero financial district bustle with bankers who praise Milei for ending a yearslong ban on selling dollars online.
+Streets in the Puerto Madero financial district in Buenos Aires bustle with bankers who praise Milei for ending a yearslong ban on selling dollars online.
 Fine restaurants serve sushi and steak to Argentine oil executives who gush about his efforts to draw foreign investment.

-“Before, we could choose what to cook,” she said.
-“Now we depend on others to know if we’ll eat or not."
+“It's not like we used to have so many luxuries, but before we could choose a meal,” she said.
+“Now we have to depend on others to know if we’ll eat or not."

 The contrasting fortunes of these Buenos Aires neighborhoods just over a kilometer apart illustrate the tensions polarizing the Argentine electorate in Sunday's nationwide congressional midterms.

-As voters go to the polls, their vastly different perceptions of the economy stand to determine whether Milei succeeds — and whether the Trump administration presses on with a financial rescue plan for its cash-strapped ideological ally.
+As millions of voters headed to the polls Sunday, their vastly different perceptions of the economy stand to determine whether Milei succeeds — and whether the Trump administration presses on with a financial rescue plan for its cash-strapped ideological ally.

 “Within my little circle, everyone’s happy with how things are going,” said Fernanda Díaz, 42, who runs a yacht rental company in Puerto Madero.
 “When I step outside it, I see people worried about making it to the end of the month."